Digital SAT Pattern in India 2025: Format, Section‑Wise Details & Key Changes

-SAT Exam Pattern: Check Exam Structure, Syllabus, Questions, and Preparation Tips
+SAT Exam Pattern 2025: Check Syllabus, Question Types, and Preparation Tips

-• Accepted In: SAT score is accepted for undergraduate courses in abroad universities like Harvard, Stanford, Yale, etc.
+• Acceptance: For undergraduate courses in top universities abroad, like Harvard, Stanford, and Yale.

-In SAT exam pattern, there are a total of 98 questions.
-SAT exam syllabus is divided into Reading, Writing (EBRW), and Math sections.
-It is recommended to attempt all the questions as there is no negative marking.
+In the SAT exam pattern, there are a total of 98 questions.
+The SAT exam syllabus is divided into 2 sections: Evidence-based Reading & Writing (EBRW) and Math.
+You are advised to attempt all the questions as there is no negative marking.

-• The time allotted for the reading and writing section is 64 minutes.
+• The time allotted for the Reading & Writing section is 64 minutes.

 • A time of 70 minutes is given to complete the math section.

 A 10-minute break is also given to the candidates.
-SAT exam breakdown for the sections is divided into 2 modules.
+The 2 sections are further divided into 2 modules each.

-• The math section contains 20 operational and 2 pretest questions in each module.
+• The Maths section contains 22 questions in each module.

-In the new digital SAT exam pattern, the overall length has been shortened.
-Candidates can now use a calculator in maths as well as the reading, and writing sections.
-To achieve a good SAT score, we recommend you to use the College Board’s study materials.
+In the new digital SAT, the overall length of the paper has been shortened.
+Candidates can now use a calculator in maths as well as the reading and writing sections.
+To achieve a good SAT score, we recommend that you use the College Board’s study materials.
 You must also develop a habit of solving mock test questions as often as possible.

 sat